Sewing Machines with recognizable

 machine".

-machine is listed there now.
+machines have been listed there in the past 30 days.
 The fact that most typical "antique" sewing

 and value.
 It also has a lot to do with the cost of shipping

-and the amount shipping will add to the cost and so if you have one
+and the amount shipping will add to the cost.
+The point is, if you have a

-there is likely a similar one, and you can tell yourself that yours
+there are likely similar machines, and you can tell yourself that yours

-is worth about the same as long as you do not ask the shop dealer what
+is worth about the same as long as you do not ask the shop owner or dealer what

 he will give you for yours.